mbae/Sight-Reading-DSL/README.md

 * Scala installed with sbt
 * Python 2.x, where x > 7.
 * Abjad and PyPDF2 Python libraries
+* All other dependencies to Abjad and PyPDF2

 ## First Steps
 To generate music, you write a program in a separate file and call the following